stephenbuck/skillbase/README.md

 **Frontend**

-The primary frontend framework is React, with the code written in Typescript.
-I'll be using other frameworks ReactRouter, ReactQuery, ReactAdmin, NextJS, and MaterialUI.
+The first version of the frontend will be written in Java using Jakarta Faces and a backend service that serves as a gateway.
+Later versions will be written in Typescript using the React framework and the backend services will be accessed via an API gateway.
+Portions of the frontend will use the open-source BPMN diagram editor 'bpmn.io'.

 **Administration**

-The administration command line utility is written in Python using the Flask service framework and built using UV.
+The administration command line utility is written in Java using the JBang tool to create an executable JAR file.

 **Documentation**